High availability for Azure SQL Database and SQL Managed Instance

 Premium and Business Critical service tier locally redundant availability

-Premium and Business Critical service tiers leverage the Premium availability model, which integrates compute resources (
+Premium and Business Critical service tiers use the Premium availability model, which integrates compute resources (

 sqlservr.exe process) and storage (locally attached SSD) on a single node.
 High availability is achieved by replicating both compute and storage to additional nodes creating a three to four-node cluster.